-Infographic: Explaining a Mexican Train Dominoes layout
+Infographic: Explaining a 6-Player Mexican Train Dominoes layout

-When you play Mexican Train Dominoes in our free online game, the dominoes are laid out in stacked rows.
+play Mexican Train Dominoes in our free online game, the dominoes are laid out in stacked rows.
 This layout works well on a computer screen or iPad because the device is rectangular and fits more dominoes on the screen.
+The origins of Mexican Train Dominoes involve players sitting around a round or square table.
+To enable people to reach their “train” and configure the “hub,” a radial layout works well.

 Preparing the layout for Mexican Train Dominoes